From the Belfast Telegraph

 In No Man's Land the two sides exchanged gifts, admired family photographs

-and talked - but there is no record of a football match being played on the
+and talked - but there is no record of a football match being played on

 Rifles' sector of the front.